18 Essential Japanese Ingredients For Your Kitchen!

 #2 Japanese Rice Wine (Sake)

 Sake is an alcoholic beverage that is widely used in Japan for both drinking and cooking.
 This Japanese ingredient is made by fermenting rice that has been polished to remove the bran.
 Cooking sake is different from drinking sake as it has less alcohol content and a more concentrated flavour.
-I love using sake in a variety of ways, including to tenderise meat and remove odour.
+We love using sake in a variety of ways, including to tenderise meat and remove odour.
 It is also great in simmered dishes and soups.

 → Shop now